Edexcel Chemistry Electrolysis Revision Notes

 Exam Questions

-Describe and explain the process of electrolysis using an example.
+Describe and explain the process of electrolysis using copper(II) sulfate solution and copper electrodes.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how electrolysis can be used to extract metals from their ores.
+Explain how electrolysis can be used to purify copper.
 [4 marks]

 4 marksView mark scheme hint▾